raseniero/openapi-spec-registration/README.md

-# OpenAPI Spec Playwright
+# OpenAPI Spec Registration

-A comprehensive testing framework that combines Playwright for browser automation with custom utilities for API testing against OpenAPI specifications.
+A comprehensive testing framework that combines Playwright for browser automation with custom utilities for API testing against OpenAPI specifications, specifically designed for testing a **Class Registration System**.

 ## 🎯 Project Overview